OpenWebGAL/WebGAL_Doc/docs/en/developers/readme.md

 npm install yarn -g
 ```

-Then Clone This project , and rename the project's root directory as :
+Then Clone This project , and run this command in the root of the repo :

 ```shell
 yarn